electric-monk/minissh/README.md

 Whilst primarily an encryption learning exercise, this was also designed to be a library that could be embedded within an application, or possibly even run on a microcontroller.
 Both the functionality and communications layer are modular, so it could run over TCP, RS232 or whatever agnostically.

-For this reason the code has no library dependencies whatsoever (including STL which can be flakey on the weirder platforms), and expects you to provide a secure random source and I/O. On the flip side, it does not require threads and you can also open/close streams within the session freely.
+For this reason the code has no library dependencies whatsoever (though it currently depends on STL, which ideally is provided with your compiler), and expects you to provide a secure random source and I/O. On the flip side, it does not require threads and you can also open/close streams within the session freely.

 ## To use